 How can prayer benefit your health and wellbeing?

-Some researchers have offered explanation as to how prayer helps in improvement of health:
+Some researches have offered an explanation as to how prayer helps in improvement of health-

 Prayer can bring in feelings of hope, gratitude, compassion, and forgiveness all of which are associated with healing and wellness.